kmhoo/AdvancedMLProject/README.md

 - yelp_train_set_checkin.json

 # First Step
-data_cleaning.py: aggregates all of the files, fixes any misspelled cities, creates dummy variables for the categories, and splits the data into a training and testing set.
-Lastly, the most important part of this script, is the removable of data leakage: excluding the test set information from the overall columns in the training set.
+data_cleaning.py: aggregates all of the files, fixes any misspelled cities, creates dummy variables for the categories, and splits the data into a training and testing set
+- the most important part of this script, is the removable of data leakage: excluding the test set information from the overall columns in the training set

 # Data Preprocessing
 data_processing.py and/or data_processing_update.py: each of these scripts will run our different models